pelocpp/cpp_introduction/Cpp_Introduction/Markdown/FirstOfAll.md

 **Shoot yourself in the foot**.

-In Abhängigkeit von der von Ihnen präferierten Programmiersprache wären folgenden Lösungen denkbar:
+In Abhängigkeit von der von Ihnen präferierten Programmiersprache wären folgende Lösungen denkbar:

 **C**: &ldquo;*You shoot yourself in the foot.*&rdquo;